 If you’re already thinking that Tai Chi sounds like the perfect art for women, as well as non-aggressive men, then you’re exactly right.
 As a small-sized man (5’8″ and 145lbs), this is why I finally settled on on Tai Chi as the perfect martial art for me.
 After trying just about every martial art under the sun, I finally accepted that I would never be able to compete with big strong guys when it comes to strength.

 Luckily, I don’t have to.

 Many of my students are bigger, stronger, and younger than me.
 Why do they have so much trouble handling me in sparring?
 Because I don’t play their game.

 I don’t use strength.
 I use Tai Chi.

 My Tai Chi is powered by the internal strength that I develop through Qi Gong.
 Because of that internal energy, I can handle a big and strong attacker despite my small size.
 And more importantly, because Tai Chi makes me relaxed and peaceful (as opposed to tense and aggressive, like many martial arts), I can still sit down, relax, and savor a delicious cup of Chai Tea.

 Drop me a comment below if you have any questions.
 And if you haven’t already gotten your free e-books and your free lesson, then make sure to grab them here.Zenfully yours, Sifu Anthony I'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
-My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
+I believe that in order to change the world, we must first change ourselves.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.